Master of Arts in Public Policy and Governance

 Description

-Through a corpus of courses, students undertake the study of policy institutions at the global and local levels.
-Another set of courses engages with policy designs, frameworks, and processes Finally, through another set of courses including qualitative field insights, the students are equipped to evaluate impacts of diverse policy approaches and outcomes.
-These together form the basis for the students to make informed policy recommendations embedded in principles of social equity.
+From engaging with policy institutions at the global and local levels to acquiring the acumen to design policies, its frameworks, and processes, you will be equipped to evaluate impacts of diverse policy approaches and outcomes.
+These together will form the basis for you to make informed policy recommendations that are embedded in principles of equity, justice and sustainability.

-The second year of the programme enables students to acquire the expertise to undertake policy research and design policy interventions with the help of capstone projects.
-Policy Research and Capstone Projects are promoted by the School through Policy Area Concentration and Public Policy and Good Governance Labs.
+The second year of the programme will enable you to acquire real world experience and the expertise to undertake policy research and design policy interventions with the help of capstone projects.
+Such research will be undertaken by you in the Policy Area Concentration chosen by you.

 Distribution of Credit Hours: